Do my students have to perform an entire play? Can we cut or combine scenes?

 - Forbidden props include liquid, glass or other breakables, food (even if not consumed), fire, stage blood, non-stage weapons, guns of any kind, dry ice, fog machines, confetti, dancing elephants, etc.

-- We strongly encourage you to arrive already in your costumes and make-up.
+- Arrive already in your costumes and make-up.
 Please keep costumes and make-up simple.
+Everyone will have the chance to change during the lunch period, if needed.

 - Basic stage lighting will be the same for all performances.